ZupIT/beagle-docs/content/en/api/components/layout/gridview.md

 The componente GridView component is responsible for defining a grid of items **recyclable** natively.
 These items can be any server-driven components.
 The use of GridView is more suitable for visual content, recommended for situations where there is the repetition of components, but with different data.

-See how the structure is represented:
+This is how this component is structured:

 ### GridView